Chapter 7. Building certified container images

 - The configuration information to perform the build and scan of the container image.

 The last item in the checklist is Configure Automated Build Service.
-Before you configure this service, you must ensure that your project contains a dockerfile that conforms to Red Hat certification standards.
+Before we configure this service, you must ensure your project contains a dockerfile that conforms to Red Hat’s certification standards.

 7.3.
 Dockerfile requirements

-As a part of the image build process, the build service scans your built image to ensure that it complies with Red Hat standards.
+As a part of the image build process, the build service scans your built image to ensure it complies with Red Hat’s standards.
 Use the following guidelines as a basis for the dockerfile to include with your project:

 - The base image must be a Red Hat image.
-Any images that use Ubuntu, Debian, and CentOS as a base do not pass the scanner.
+Any images using Ubuntu, Debian, and CentOS as a base will not pass the scanner.